fll-pigeons/gamechangers/docs/AltProgLangs.md

   * A Scratch-inspired graphical programming language, it's not a library but is instead a full app with an integrated execution environment.

 * [Project BIPES - Integrating Blockly, Micropython, WebREPL, much more!](http://www.bipes.net.br/)
-  * Block based Integrated Platform for Embedded Systems.
+  * Browser-based Block Integrated Platform for Embedded Systems.
+  * Server Micropython compilation server
   * should work with EV3 - needs testers

 ## Arduino